How to Get Over a Mental Block that Holds You Back

 How to Get Over a Mental Block

 First, we must accept that we cannot control how others perceive us.
 Release these limiting thoughts.
 In fact, their perception of us reveals more about their character than ours.
 Hence the old adage, “Hurt people hurt people.”
 We can only see and value in others what we see and value in ourselves.
-If you share a video and someone thinks poorly of it, then we can safely assume that they experience negative self-talk and we can view them with empathy and compassion.
+If you share a video and someone thinks poorly of it, then we can safely assume that they experience negative self-talk, and we can view them with empathy and compassion.
 It’s easy to get lost in the trolling comments, so don’t even look at them.

-I’d like to leave you with one final thought: the world needs to hear your message.
+I want to leave you with one final thought: the world needs to hear your message.
 Yes, yours.

 Sarah Boyd is a PhD scientist turned tech entrepreneur.
 She has scaled multiple companies and boasts a diverse network of collaborators across entertainment, academia, government, non-profits, and the life science and tech industries.
 Sarah currently serves as the CEO of META Studios, a proudction how that specializes in cross-media development.